RoboRobert/CS499-Group1b/README.md

 npm run dev -- --open
 ```

+You also need to set up a PostgreSQL database alongside this web application.
+(It might be a good idea to make a bash? script that will set up a usable Postgres database)

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build